JeffM2501/ModernBoomerShooter/documents/tasks.md

 ## Support rotation/flip of walls and floors
 Allow faces to be rotated or flipped based on tmx flags?

+## Add Height zones
+Add zones to maps that let you define the ceiling and floor height

+## Add height to movement
+Basic gravity and fall to the floor

 # In Progress
 --------------------------------------------------------------
+## Remove billboards
+Just stick with models for now.

+## Add Model Animations
+Load Animations for character models

 # Commplete